nest/nestml/doc/pynestml_toolchain/back.rst

 classes.
 Together, these two components yield a more efficient definition of a model.
 Subsequently, we highlighted a set of templates used to depict the general structure of generated C++ code.
-In order to reduce the complexity in the used templates, PyNestML delegated the task of generating expressions to the *ExpressionPrettyPrinter* class.
+In order to reduce the complexity in the used templates, PyNESTML delegated the task of generating expressions to the *ExpressionPrettyPrinter* class.
 Together, these components implement a process which achieves a *model to text* transformation on textual models.

-PyNestML has been developed with the intent to provide a base for future development and extensions.
+PyNESTML has been developed with the intent to provide a base for future development and extensions.
 As we demonstrated in `Section 3.1 <#chap:main:backend:codegeneration>`__, the transformation used to construct NEST-affine and efficient code has been called from within the